SirGoodenough/HA_Blueprints/Automations/ZHA-Xiaomi_Cube_Controller.md

 I did this with all the complicated stuff in a script that is called with data from the blueprint automation.
 Then the complicated part is all in 1 place and there is only 1 copy of it.
 The same script works for both increase and decrease of brightness because the angle in the cube goes positive when turning clockwise and negative when going counter clockwise.

 [Code Examples are found in the Yaml file here](https://github.com/SirGoodenough/HA_Blueprints/blob/master/Samples/ZHA_Cube_Dimmer_Control_Stub_Actions_and_Script_SAMPLE.yaml)
+If you want to create the script file using a script BluePrint, I have that for you right here: [Dimmer Control BluePrint](https://github.com/SirGoodenough/HA_Blueprints/blob/master/Scripts/dimmer_control_4_magic_cube.yaml)

 * The script reduces the angle number to 40% of the rotation angle (you can change this, but 40% works well for my needs).
 * It then grabs the current brightness from the light entity (as a % of the full scale 255 number).